w-okada/voice-changer/tutorials/tutorial_rvc_en_latest.md

 ### Windows version,

-Unzip the downloaded zip file and run `start_http.bat`.
+Unzip the downloaded zip file from [huggingface](https://huggingface.co/wok000/vcclient000/tree/main) and run `start_http.bat`.

 If you have the old version, be sure to unzip it into a separate folder.